shijuvar/gokit/training/README.md

 * Domain-Driven Design (DDD)
 * A deep dive into gRPC and Protocol Buffers.
 * Managing Transactions in Microservices.
+* A deep dive into cloud-native messaging systems: NATS and NATS Streaming Server.
+* Building Event-Driven Microservices with NATS.
 * Building Microservices with Event Sourcing and CQRS.
-* A deep dive into cloud-native messaging systems: NATS and NATS Streaming Server.
-* Building Event-Driven Microservices with NATS Streaming Server.
 * Microservices development with Go-kit.
 *	A primer on container technologies.